 - NAIC Model Regulation for Medigap defining the technical implementation of each rating method

-- Federal Medigap consumer protection statutes establishing the rating method framework and consumer protections
+- Federal Medigap consumer protection statutes establishing the federal floor of Medigap consumer protections

 Why Rating Method Matters in Georgia